 By Sarah Fister Gale

 A groundbreaking study by University of Chicago scholars could have a profound impact on the lives and futures of children in poverty-stricken communities of rural China.

-Pioneering economist James Heckman, a UChicago professor and Nobel laureate, led an innovative early childhood trial that evaluated the long-term impact of providing nutritional support and psychosocial stimulation to at-risk children in China—tens of millions of whom are left alone in their rural communities when their parents travel to urban areas for work.
+Pioneering economist James Heckman, a UChicago professor and Nobel laureate, and the China Development Research Foundation, led an innovative early childhood trial that evaluated the long-term impact of providing nutritional support and psychosocial stimulation to at-risk children in China—tens of millions of whom are left alone in their rural communities when their parents travel to urban areas for work.

 “We found a very substantive impact on their language development, even among fairly young children,” said Heckman, the Henry Schultz Distinguished Service Professor in Economics and the College and Director of the Center for the Economics of Human Development, whose groundbreaking work on the benefits of early childhood education has helped shaped the field.